 See you there!
 Love, xo m

-The U.S. Bureau of Labor Statistics says in 2019 the average price of a pound of lean ground beef climbed to a whopping $5.63 per pound.
-If you and your family are not ready to turn vegetarian—nor are you prepared to pay that much for a pound of quality hamburger—you do have another option: Get creative.
-Okay, […]
+The U.S. Bureau of Labor Statistics’ latest official data says in Sept.
+2021, the average price of a pound of lean ground beef climbed to a whopping $6.15 per pound.
+We’ve seen all kinds of economic turmoil, sending us into inflationary times, when the price of everything is soaring.
+If you and your family are not ready […]

 So this is a first for me.
 Honestly, Heinz Ketchup is about as common a product as any in the Hunt refrigerator.
 So why on earth would I even think of making it myself?
 If you haven’t seen today’s headlines, brace.